Corporate governance 2020

 Compensation of the CEO and corporate executives

-In 2017 the compensation of the Group CEO, Group executives and Business Area management teams consists of a fixed monthly salary and standard benefits.
-Due to changes in strategy, no short or long-term incentive programs were in effect in 2017.
-In 2018, the Group will implement a new performance-based incentive program that was approved by the Board in 2017.
+In 2020 the compensation of the Group CEO, Group executives and Business Area management teams consists of a fixed monthly salary and standard benefits.
+Parts of the corporate executives are also eligible for a performance-based incentive program.
+Based on set Group performance targets no pay-outs related to the incentive program were carried out in 2020.

 Nordic Morning Group does not use incentive systems based on shares or share derivatives.

 Furthermore, the business areas can apply incentive systems based on sales.
 These systems do not overlap with the Group’s performance-based incentive system.

 The Board of Directors of Nordic Morning Group decides the terms and conditions of the contracts as well as the compensation of the CEO and the Group executives.
 The Board also decides on the principles of compensation for other key positions.

 Upon termination of their contracts, the CEO and other members of the Group executives will be entitled to the salary paid for the period of notice as well as benefits.
 The period of notice for the CEO when terminating the employment is six months for both parties.
 The period of notice for terminating the employment of other members of the Group executives is six months when notice is served by the employer and two to three months when notice is served by the corporate executive in question.
 Upon termination of employment by the employer, the CEO will be entitled to compensation equivalent to six months’ salary in addition to the salary paid for the period of notice, and other members of the Group executives will be entitled to compensation equivalent to three to six months’ salary in addition to the salary paid for the period of notice.
 Upon resignation, the corporate executive in question will only be entitled to the salary paid for the period of notice as well as benefits.

 |240||234 (2019)||893||1085 (2019)|

 |To be paid from the